wolfgangw/backports/README.md

 See [Digital Cinema Tools Distribution](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki) for an easy-to-use [Setup](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki/Setup) script.
 This will install everything required (batteries included).
 Run the setup occasionally to keep up-to-date.

-If you prefer manual installation you will need the following:
+If you prefer manual installation (you kind of don't) you will need the following:

 - [asdcplib and its cli tools](http://www.cinecert.com/asdcplib/)

 - [Nokogiri, a ruby wrapper for libxml2](http://nokogiri.org/tutorials/installing_nokogiri.html)

     For signature verification dcp_inspect requires a recent Nokogiri version with C14N support.
-See [MISC on Digital Cinema Tools](https://github.com/wolfgangw/digital_cinema_tools/wiki/MISC) for notes on how to install Nokogiri with C14N support from [current git](https://github.com/tenderlove/nokogiri)

 - dcp_inspect requires xsd/ next to it.